How to get really pure water - at home

 What is Reverse Osmosis or RO water?

 Reverse osmosis removes far more impurities than just jug filters, distilled water and some commercially bottled brands.
 It's a very efficient system for producing purer water.
 There are lots of explanations on the internet of what reverse osmosis is and you can read here the science of reverse osmosis, the permeable membranes and the process of removing unwanted particles from water.
-Just know - it gives you pure pure water.
+Just know - it gives you pure tasting water.

 Why am I writing about reverse osmosis?

 In an effort to get people to drink better quality water but also to reduce the amount of plastic bottles that we would have to buy, a system at home is perfect.
-There are many different systems out there and you can bring in a plumber to install something for the whole house but if it's just for drinking/cooking, I've found that a small system from Osmio does the job.
+There are many different systems out there and you can bring in a plumber to install something for the whole house but if it's just for drinking/cooking, I've found that a small system like one from Osmio does the job.

 We used to have a large water filtration system that had to be plumbed in and took up an entire kitchen cupboard all on its own.
 Now we have a system that looks the same size as a tall coffee machine and sits on the kitchen counter.
 No need to plumb in.
 Just plug in and go.